 We skipped the middle part of the Camino from Burgos to Pontferrada.
 We figured that it would be too hot in June to do this long flat stretch which has very little shade.
 We were also short on time and heard that this was the dullest part of the walk.
 However in hind sight I would have walked the full Camino in March and included that middle stretch.

 I had read from many blogs that the Camino is a spiritual experience and that it would change me.
 Although we aren’t religious and had no interest in the religious or pilgrimage aspect of the Camino, I completely agree with this.
-I’m not saying it was godly experiences and joy and wonder at every moment, however it was peaceful and serene.
+I’m not saying it was godly experiences and joy and wonder at every moment, it was however peaceful and serene.
 It made me calm and happy and I had fun.
-I found a lot of peace from the simplicity of walking, stoping for coffee and food, having un-rushed conversations, being outdoors all day and having almost everything we needed in our backpack.
+I found a lot of peace from the simplicity of walking, stopping for coffee and food, having un-rushed conversations, being outdoors all day and having almost everything we needed in our backpack.
 There is a great community on the Camino.
 We found everyone friendly and helpful and really interesting.
 I could go on about this forever.
 All I can say is that I recommend it completely, especially the first two weeks from St. Jean to Burgos.